WandThe Magic Wand and Other Operators

 Proof using. (* FILL IN HERE *) Admitted.

-An interesting property is that arguments on the LHS of a magic wand can equivalently be "curried" or "uncurried", just like a function of type (A * B) C is equivalent to a function of type A B C.
+Another interesting property is that arguments on the LHS of a magic wand can equivalently be "curried" or "uncurried", just as a function of type (A * B) C is equivalent to a function of type A B C.

 The equivalence between the uncurried form (H1 \* H2) \−∗ H3 and the curried form H1 \−∗ (H2 \−∗ H3) is formalized by the lemma shown below.
 The third form, H2 \−∗ (H1 \−∗ H3), follows from the commutativity property H1 \* H2 = H2 \* H1.